Alejandro Grimaldo was one of Bundesliga double winners Bayer Leverkusen's best players in 2023/24. - © IMAGO/Blatterspiel

 Born 20 September 1995 in Valencia, Grimaldo - also known as "Alex" - joined the youth academy of his hometown club at 11 but spent just two years there before Catalan giants Barcelona came calling for his services in 2011.
 Grimaldo was soon fast-tracked to Barca's B team and became the youngest player in history to play in Spain's second division when he featured against Cartagena on 4 September 2011, aged 15 years and 349 days old - a record that still stood until May 2023.

 Grimaldo featured twice for the Spain U16s before moving up to the U17s (eight caps) and U19s (nine caps), winning the UEFA U19 European Championship with the latter in 2012.
 Grimaldo played every game of that tournament in a star-studded Spain side and went on to make his U21 debut for La Roja, aged 17, collecting two appearances at that level.
-After impressing for Leverkusen at the start of the 2023/24 term, he picked up his maiden senior cap in a 3-1 UEFA European Championships qualifer victory over Cyprus, with the debutant providing an assist.
+After impressing for Leverkusen at the start of the 2023/24 term, he picked up his maiden senior cap in a 3-1 UEFA European Championships qualifer victory over Cyprus, with the debutant providing a trademark assist.

 Plays a bit like: Raphaël Guerreiro